aws-samples/cfn101-workshop/content/intermediate/operations/understanding-changesets/index.md

 Let’s get started!

 :::::tabs{variant="container"}
-::::tab{id="cloud9" label="Cloud9"}
+::::tab{id="code-editor" label="Code Editor"}

-1. In the **Cloud9 terminal** navigate to `code/workspace/understanding-changesets`:
+1. In the **Code Editor terminal** navigate to `code/workspace/understanding-changesets`:
 :::code{language=shell showLineNumbers=false showCopyAction=true}
 cd cfn101-workshop/code/workspace/understanding-changesets
 :::
-1. Open the `bucket.yaml` CloudFormation template in your `Cloud9` editor, and familiarize yourself with the sample template content.
+1. Open the `bucket.yaml` CloudFormation template in Code Editor, and familiarize yourself with the sample template content.
 1. Create a stack by following these steps:
    1. The template requires you to provide a unique value for the `BucketName` input parameter.
 For more information, see [Bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html)
    1. Let's create the stack from the template using the following command (the example uses `us-east-1` for the AWS region, change this value as needed):